yeovolf/cloudformation-mapping-template/README.md

 # cloudformation-mapping-template
-add CloudFormation mapping to create your infrastructure
+Template to create infrastructure using mapping.